 At the hotel

 Snug/TV room, private dining room, poker room, wine cellar, board games, free WiFi throughout, gardens.
-In rooms: flatscreen Bang & Olufsen TV with free Sky channels, Bramley bath products.
+In rooms: flatscreen Bang & Olufsen TV, Bramley bath products.

 Our favourite rooms